UtahRails.net Copyright 2000-2008 Don Strack

 Great Salt Lake & Hot Springs Railway was incorporated in November of 1890, sold to the Salt Lake & Ogden Railway in October 1896, and name changed to Bamberger Electric Railroad in August of 1917.
 The SL&O had been created in March 1896 specifically to purchase the GSL&HS.

-The GSL&HS started out small, having just a mile of track when it began operations in 1891; initial plans were a bit grandiose - a route from the Utah-Wyoming line to the Utah-Nevada line, via Ogden and Salt Lake City, is said to have been surveyed!
-Rationality reasserted itself in the name Salt Lake & Ogden, which two points became the endpoints of this road in August of 1908.
+The GSL&HS started out small, having just a mile of track when it began operations in 1891.
+The little road's initial plans were a bit grandiose.
+Newspaper accounts reported that a route had been surveyed from the Utah-Wyoming line to the Utah-Nevada line, via Ogden and Salt Lake City.
+Reorganized in August 1908 as the Salt Lake & Ogden, being the two end points of the completed railroad.
 Planning was already in hand for the electrification of this road, which began electric operations between Salt Lake City and Ogden in May of 1910.
-Steam was retained as freight motive power for several years thereafter, and there were still steam locomotives in use in 1916; hulks thereof seem to be on the property well into the thirties.
+Steam was retained as freight motive power for several years thereafter, and there were still steam locomotives in use in 1916; the carcasses and hulks of steam locomotives seem to be on the property well into the 1930s.

 Road